wp-plugins/wp-rss-multi-importer/readme.txt

 == Changelog ==

+= Version 2.67.2 (2013-12-2) =
+* Fixed: Fixed several bugs related to other plugin conflicts.

 = Version 2.67.1 (2013-10-19) =
 * NEW: Facebook post images now automatically chosen for larger size.
 * NEW: Eliminates continue reading, read more, etc, that shows up in the text on some feeds.